JayexDesigns/socket-chat/README.md

 <p>To install all the dependencies simply use the command npm install if you have node and npm installed.
 Using the command node /src/index.js will start the server or if you prefer you can use nodemon to update the server whenever a file changes.</p>
 <br/>
 <h2>Frontend</h2>
 <p>To install all the dependencies simply use the command yarn install if you have yarn installed, if not using npm should work too.
-Using the command npm run start will start a development server with a slow testing version of the frontend, using npm run build will create a build folder in which you can copy the content and replace the public folder content on the backend with it. asdasd</p>
+Using the command npm run start will start a development server with a slow testing version of the frontend, using npm run build will create a build folder in which you can copy the content and replace the public folder content on the backend with it.</p>
 <br/>
 <h2>Preview</h2>
 <br/>